SBA Disaster Assistance Program Information

 Subject: Phishing Attempts

-We have had reports of individuals calling customers claiming to be from Catahoula-LaSalle Bank and requesting their card information, PIN, and security code.
+We have had reports of individuals calling customers claiming to be from CLB The Community Bank and requesting their card information, PIN, and security code.
 They state that there has been fraudulent activity on the customer’s card and that they need your card information to assist you.
 If you receive a call please DO NOT give out any information to anyone.

-We at Catahoula-LaSalle Bank would never call and ask you for that information over the phone.
+We at CLB The Community Bank would never call and ask you for that information over the phone.
 Never give out your PIN to anyone.
 We would never have a need for your PIN.
-If you have any questions please give us a call here at the bank or visit our Security Page at http://www.catlabank.com/index.cfm/id-theft we will be more than happy to help.
+If you have any questions please give us a call here at the bank or visit our Security Page at http://www.clbbank.com/index.cfm/id-theft we will be more than happy to help.

 MOBILE APPS